February 29, 2020 10 min read

-Unless you are entirely new to the world of fitness, you have probably heard about "the big three."
+Unless you are entirely new to the world of fitness, you have probably heard about "the big three" compound barbell lifts.

-Check this list of the bench press benefits.
-Keep in mind, it just begins to scratch the surface:
+Check out this list of the bench press benefits:

 The Spoto press is named after a former world-record holder and one of the best benchers of all time.
 He held the raw bench press record with 722lbs, which still stands as one of the best results in the world.